KineticLensman/KineticLensman.github.io/_posts/2020-04-03-Journey-continues.md

 ---

 # Back into lisp
-So, after a long lapse, I decided to get back into Lisp development.
+So, after a long lapse, I decided to get back into Lisp development, picking up `JKL` where I left it last year.
 My goals were to:

-* Actually develop one or more actual applications
+* Use `JKL` to build a more significant application than the little test apps I've implemented to date
-* Continue to develop  `JKL` itself by adding new functions needed by the applications, fixing bugs or addressing open TODOs
+* Continue to develop `JKL` itself by adding new functions needed by the applications, fixing bugs and addressing open TODOs

 I'll describe the application development in a separate post.
 The remainder of this post will list the various changes that I've made to `JKL`.
+I started these a couple of months ago, but its only now that I've got round to writing things up.

 # Updates and fixes